-Whilst working in partnership it is important that WaterAid has sufficient and appropriate controls in place to safeguard funds and ensure grant funds to partners are used for the intended charitable purposes.
+Whilst working in partnership it is important that WaterAid has sufficient and appropriate controls in place to safeguard funds and ensure restricted funds transferred to partners are used for the intended purposes and in compliance with contractual requirements.

 WaterAid's accounting processes are designed to ensure accountability for funds we are entrusted with.
 Where necessary, these processes should be flexible and adaptable to the context and type of partnerships.
-Wherever possible our engagement should support partners to strengthen their own accountability processes, especially when working with government.
+Wherever possible, our engagement should support partners to strengthen their own accountability processes, especially when working with government.

-The processes are designed to support the development of the partnership, ensuring minimum standards of controls and reporting are maintained, to help meet contractual obligations, but also strengthen the partner relationship.

-In order to achieve this we have the following minimum principles:
+The processes are designed to support the development of the partnership, ensuring minimum standards of controls and reporting are maintained, to meet donor contractual obligations, whilst also strengthening the partner relationship.
+In order to achieve this, we have the following minimum principles:

 - The partner organisation should have adequate accounting processes and procedures in place to ensure that funds received can be accurately accounted for. - A minimum capability for financial management is required to enable control and reporting.
-If this is not met, WaterAid will support partners to build this capacity. - Only costs that were agreed and approved in the partnership agreement and budget would be classified as eligible costs. - All transactions must be substantiated by original supporting documents, which should be accurate, authentic and without erasures or amendments. - CPs should ensure all partner and/or community financial contributions are duly accounted and reported.
+If this is not met, WaterAid will support partners to build this capacity. - Only costs that were agreed and approved in the PPA and budget, and that the donor deems eligible, will be classified as eligible costs. - All transactions must be substantiated by original supporting documents, which should be accurate, authentic, verifiable and without erasures or amendments. - CPs should ensure all partner and/or community financial contributions are duly accounted and reported on a project-by-project basis, and such that they are attributed to specific donor contracts.